aws-solutions-library-samples/guidance-for-bioinformatics-workflow-development-using-devops-on-aws/README.md

         ]
         ```

-6. Deploy the guidance.
+6. Deploy the solution.

    The following command will deploy resources in your CI/CD, testing, and production accounts.
    ```bash
    cd guidance-for-bioinformatics-workflow-ci-cd-on-aws
    npx cdk deploy --profile cicd --all